AndreaFerrante/Capstone/MODELCARD.md

 ## Trade-offs

-Every model has its own
+Every model has its own peculiarities but the all share the same point of attention: *interpretability*.

   1. **Complexity vs. Interpretability**: ***Random Forest is a complex model with many trees***, making it *less interpretable compared to simpler models like logistic regression.*
   2. **Training Time**: Random Forest models generally take a longer time to train compared to simpler models, especially with a large number of trees.